-Check the calendar: The start of the 2018-19 snowmobile racing season is just two weeks away, believe it or not!
+Check the calendar: The start of the 2018-19 snowmobile racing season is just one week away, believe it or not!
 That’s when the sky pilots of snocross will take to the sometimes unfriendly skies of Duluth, Minnesota, at the annual season-opening clash at Spirit Mountain.

 To get you prepared, the host ISOC Amsoil Championship Snocross race circuit sent out this season primer (below): Look it over and start thinking of your favorites for the wide-open, exciting season that is bound to occur in the wake of Tucker Hibbert’s retirement announcement, then get ready to make your picks in our annual Fantasy Snowmobile Racing Challenge game — which as always, will be free to play, easy to understand and fun.
 With returning champions like Kody Kamm and Tim Tremblay, exciting youngsters like Lincoln Lemieux and Montana Jess, budding international superstars like Elias Ishoel and Aki Pihlaja, mid-career vets hitting their stride like Logan Christian, Kyle Pallin, Petter Narsa, Adam Renheim and Corin Todd, and many more noteworthy names, it’s bound to be a highly competitive season — both on the track, and in the fantasy game!